swartjean/ha-seedboxes-cc/README.md

 ![logo][logoimg]

-This is a custom component to integrate with [Seedboxes.cc](https://seedboxes.cc/) and provide information and statics about your account.
+This is a custom component to integrate with [Seedboxes.cc](https://seedboxes.cc/) and provide information and statistics about your account.

 Some examples of the type of information provided: